-The company is a private company limited by shares and is incorporated, registered and domiciled in England and Wales.
+The company is a private company limited by shares and is incorporated under Companies Act 2006, registered and domiciled in England and Wales.
 The address of its registered office is 325 Oldfield Lane North, Greenford, Middlesex, UB6 0AZ.

 2. Summary of significant accounting policies